marwan-9/digital-logic-circuits-simulator/README.md

 3. Click on the second end the the wire will be connected to.
 4. Wire will appear between the two ends.

-### 6. Simulate the Ciruiut:
+### 6. Simulate the Circuit:
-1. Build your digital ciruit.
+1. Build your digital circuit.
 <img src="https://iili.io/H7umdJt.png" alt="H7umdJt.png"/>

 2. From the toolbar click on "Simulate".